 No school will require you to submit scores from both tests, so you definitely don’t need to take both the ACT and the SAT.

 Keep in mind that, regardless of what you might have heard to the contrary, all schools accept both the ACT and the SAT.
 Though in the past selective colleges on the coasts generally preferred the SAT, this hasn't been the case for decades.

 I would say that for most students it’s not worth the time investment to prepare for both tests, but read on for all the information you need to make the best decision for yourself.

 4 Reasons You Might Want to Take Both Tests

 There are four potential benefits to taking both the ACT and the SAT: you'll have an extra chance to excel, prepping for one can help you do better on the other, some schools might appreciate seeing both scores, and you'll get more test dates to choose from.

 #1: You'll Have More Opportunities to Do Well

 The most common reason students take both the ACT and the SAT is in case they can score much better on one than the other.
 The majority of students will score similarly on both tests, but it can be tricky to determine whether you're one of the exceptions without trying both tests.

 Nonetheless, there are some general patterns to which students prefer which tests.
 Students who have a strong affinity for the ACT generally:

 - Are less stressed by time pressures

 - Excel at skimming passages for information

-- Enjoy science, or at least aren't intimidated by it
+- Enjoy data and charts, or at least aren't intimidated by them

 - Are comfortable with geometry and trigonometry